 Strategies for Reviving Old Sales Leads

 Chasing a warm lead is the best way to expand your business and maximize your sales pipeline, but what do you do once the lead runs cold?
 While there are many reasons prospects may not work out, it is always possible to revive the relationship.
-If you plan on reviving old sales leads, it is best to have a strategy before jumping back into the sales conversation.
+If you plan on reviving old sales leads or creating urgency in sales, it is best to have a strategy before jumping back into the sales conversation.
 Understanding your lead cycle and focusing on trigger events can help determine when is the best time to reach back out to a prospective customer.

 To learn more, read on or jump ahead to these sections:

 - What is the Sales Lead Life Cycle?